 Congratulations, good to go!

 My chatbot is not returning the knowledge base article I want from the searches, what can I do to improve its results?

 There are three things you can do:

 Make sure your article(s) contain content that is related to the topics they are meant to be about.
 For example, if you’d like your chatbot to return an article about horses when users ask about horses, make sure the article is about horses.
 Does it contain the word ‘horses’ in its content?

 Add keywords in your article’s metadata.
 Here’s how.

 If you are adamant a specific search must return a very specific article, you can use advanced settings and postbacks to guarantee the result.
 Here’s a tutorial on how to do this.

 Some of my knowledge base articles are images and have no words.
 How do I make them searchable?

-Semantic search will look for a match between the question and word-based content inside your knowledge bases.
-Images will, by definitely, not be crawled nor returned.
-However, that is why you should use metadata on all your articles.
+Semantic search will look for a match between the question and word-based content inside your knowledge base articles and article metadata.
+Images are not crawled.
+However, you can add metadata on all your articles including ones that are solely images.
 Here’s how.